LAW COLLOQUY

 Rules & Exceptions

-• Follow the font format as has been illustrated above, for e.g. the name of the author must be in SMALL CAPS.
+• Follow the font format illustrated above.
+For example, the author's name must be in SMALL CAPS.

 • The first name must always be written before the surname.